 I find nature endlessly fascinating.
 Even in a familiar place, it’s hard to go for a walk without learning something new, or seeing something I’ve never seen before.

 I am a freelance naturalist, writer, photographer and educator, living in New Jersey.
 I teach classes about native plants, and about the relationships between plants and animals (including humans!).
-I’m a certified Pennsylvania Master Naturalist, and a contributor to Butterfly Gardener, a magazine published by the North American Butterfly Association.
+I’m an instructor at Bowman’s Hill Wildflower Preserve, a Pennsylvania Master Naturalist, and the Associate Editor of Butterfly Gardener, a magazine published by the North American Butterfly Association.
 My photographs have been featured in numerous publications.